IvanSantosGonz/the-good-documentation/docs/CONTRIBUTING.md

 - Activity diagrams
 - ADRs
 - Architecture

+## Project Architecture 🏛️
+Add a short explanation and an image that represents the architecture of the project.

 ## Getting Started 🚀
 These instructions will allow you to have the project running on your local machine for development and testing purposes.